 3) Social Media Integration

 Everyone these days is on social media.
 It is one of the biggest tools in the tech world.
 Social media integration helps the user to login easily and also share products.
 Social media integration can also work as a great tool for marketing.
 A user likes something and shares it with their friends and relatives.
-This will also encourage other users to download an eCommerce mobile app and make the purchase.
+This will also encourage other users to download an eCommerce mobile app and make a purchase.
 They can share the promo codes for discounts.
 This will create a brand image and more people will know about the app and in turn, increase the sales.

 4) Filter and Search